radius-project/docs/docs/content/reference/faq.md

 ### Can I incrementally adopt, or "try out" Radius?

 Yes.
 Teams can incrementally adopt the Radius platform as they write new applications or add existing applications.
 Direct connections allow apps with existing platform dependencies (such as Azure and AWS) move to Radius without any code rewrites.
 Dapr support allows existing Dapr apps to be brought to Radius without any code rewrites as well.
 Portability and automation can be layered on with Radius portable resources and Recipes.
-In the future we will add Kubernetes YAML support which enables developers to wrap their existing Kubernetes YAML objects in a Radius container so that they may bring their existing deployments and pods as-is into a Radius application.
+In the future we will add Kubernetes YAML support which enables developers to wrap their existing Kubernetes YAML objects in a Radius container so that they may bring their existing deployments and pods as-is into a Radius Application.

 ### Do I have to self-host Radius?
 Is there a managed service for Radius?